-- (a) liability to pay fine imposed by a court or tribunal; - (b) liability to pay damages for negligence, nuisance or breach of a statutory, contractual or other legal obligation; - (c) liability to pay maintenance to any person under any law for the time being in force; - (d) liability in relation to a student loan; and - (e) any other debt as may be prescribed [Section 79(15)].

-"Firm" means a body of individuals carrying on business in partnership whether or not registered under section 59 of the Indian Partnership Act, 1932 [Section 79(16)].

-"Immediate Family" of the debtor means his spouse, dependent children and dependent parents [Section 79(17)].

-"Partnership Debt" means a debt for which all the partners in a firm are jointly liable [Section 79(18)].

-"Qualifying Debt" means amount due, which includes interest or any other sum due in respect of the amounts owed under any contract, by the debtor for a liquidated sum either immediately or at certain future time and does not include- (a) an excluded debt; (b) a debt to the extent it is secured; and (c) any debt which has been incurred three months prior to the date of the application for fresh start process [Section 79(19)].

-"Repayment Plan" means a plan prepared by the debtor in consultation with the resolution professional under section 105 containing a proposal to the committee of creditors for restructuring of his debts or affairs [Section 79(20)].

-"Resolution Professional" means an insolvency professional appointed under this part as a resolution professional for conducting the fresh start process or insolvency resolution process [Section 79(21)].
+- 15. "Firm" means a body of individuals carrying on business in partnership whether or not registered under section 59 of the Indian Partnership Act, 1932 [Section 79(16)]. - 16.
+"Immediate Family" of the debtor means his spouse, dependent children and dependent parents [Section 79(17)]. - 17.
+"Partnership Debt" means a debt for which all the partners in a firm are jointly liable [Section 79(18)]. - 18.
+"Qualifying Debt" means amount due, which includes interest or any other sum due in respect of the amounts owed under any contract, by the debtor for a liquidated sum either immediately or at certain future time and does not include- (a) an excluded debt; (b) a debt to the extent it is secured; and (c) any debt which has been incurred three months prior to the date of the application for fresh start process [Section 79(19)]. - 19.
+"Repayment Plan" means a plan prepared by the debtor in consultation with the resolution professional under section 105 containing a proposal to the committee of creditors for restructuring of his debts or affairs [Section 79(20)]. - 20.
+"Resolution Professional" means an insolvency professional appointed under this part as a resolution professional for conducting the fresh start process or insolvency resolution process [Section 79(21)]. - 21.
 "Undischarged Bankrupt" means a bankrupt who has not received a discharge order under section 138 [Section 79(22)].

-MAJOR CASE STUDIES ON INSOLVENCY AND BANKRUPTCY CODE
+Constitutionality of the Code

-1. The provisions of the IBC override anything contained in any other law in force or any instrument having effect by virtue of such law: In the matter of Innoventive Industries Ltd. v.
+In the matter of Innoventive Industries Ltd. v.
 ICICI Bank, the Supreme Court for the first time explained the paradigm shift in law by virtue of the newly enacted Insolvency and Bankruptcy Code, 2016 which consolidates and amends all the laws relating to the insolvency and bankruptcy process in India.